 If a ‘No Subject Outline’ CASIMS tag is removed, you must log a DIT Service Desk Request to force the addition of subject offerings to the SOT (adding the tag should cause the offerings to automatically disappear from the SOT).

-From mid-July 2019, the Item Number, Title and Value of assessment tasks will be publicly available via the CSU Handbook.
+From mid-July 2019, the Item Number, Title and Value of assessment tasks will be publicly available via the Charles Sturt Handbook.
 The intention is to provide prospective students with an indication of the assessment involved in a subject, as do most Australian University websites.

 Information will be drawn from your Outline once it is published if it is for the subject offering with the highest number of enrolments for the session.
 It is acknowledged that assessment tasks vary from session to session and therefore it is made very clear to prospective students that the Handbook section is a guide only.
 The Handbook will be updated each session that the subject is offered.
 A sample Handbook section is shown below.

 The function that can show/hide table cell borders treats borders as if they are double-walled – so the cell wall and its adjacent cell wall must be removed to hide the border.
 For example, to remove a left cell border:

 In some cases, tables that have been cloned or pasted into the SOT editor will be detected as a header row and therefore will repeat on each page of the PDF that the table spans.
 If not: